Nordi Mukiele

-Nordi Mukiele Mulere (born 1 November 1997) is a French professional footballer who plays as a defender for Ligue 1 club Paris Saint-Germain and the France national team.
-Mainly a right-back, he can also play as a centre-back.
+Nordi Mukiele Mulere (born 1 November 1997) is a French professional footballer who plays as a right-back or centre-back for Premier League club Sunderland.

 Early life

-Mukiele was born in Montreuil, France to parents of DR Congolese descent.
+Mukiele was born in Montreuil, France on 1 November 1997.
+He is of Congolese descent.

 Club career

 Laval

-Mukiele began his professional career in Laval, where he broke into the first team age 17.
-He made his debut on 28 November 2014 in a 1–1 Ligue 2 draw against Auxerre.
-Mukiele gained attention while playing for Laval and eventually transferred to Montpellier for a fee of €1.35 million.
+Mukiele began his professional career at Laval, where he broke into the first team aged 17.
+He made his debut on 28 November 2014, in a 1–1 Ligue 2 draw against Auxerre.

 Montpellier

-Mukiele transferred to Montpellier in January 2017.
-He made his debut for the club on 21 January 2017 in a 2–0 Ligue 1 loss against Metz.
+Mukiele's time at Laval saw him scouted by Ligue 1 side Montpellier, who signed him for a fee of €1.35 million in January 2017.
+He made his debut for the club on 21 January 2017 in a 2–0 league loss against Metz.

 RB Leipzig

 In 2018, Mukiele signed for Bundesliga club RB Leipzig on a five-year contract.
-The transfer fee paid to Montpellier was of €16 million.
-He made his debut for the club on 26 July 2018, in a UEFA Europa League qualifier against Häcken that ended as 4–0 win.
+The transfer cost Leipzig a €16 million transfer fee.
+He made his debut on 26 July 2018 in a UEFA Europa League qualifier against Häcken, winning 4–0.
 Mukiele's first league appearance came in a 1–1 draw with Fortuna Düsseldorf on 2 September 2018.
-On 18 May 2019, he scored his first goal for RB Leipzig in a 2–1 league defeat away to Werder Bremen.
+On 18 May 2019, he scored his first goal for Leipzig in a 2–1 league defeat away to Werder Bremen.

 On 2 December 2020, Mukiele scored his first UEFA Champions League goal in a 4–3 away win over İstanbul Başakşehir.
-During the 2021–22 season with RB Leipzig, he participated in his team's DFB-Pokal Final victory over SC Freiburg, the first trophy of his career.
+He came off the bench in Leipzig's victory over SC Freiburg in the 2022 DFB-Pokal final, winning the first trophy of his career following a penalty shootout.

 Paris Saint-Germain

 On 26 July 2022, Mukiele signed for Ligue 1 club Paris Saint-Germain (PSG) on a five-year contract until 30 June 2027.
-The transfer fee paid to RB Leipzig was reported to be €10 million, with a potential €6 million in bonuses.
+Leipzig received a transfer fee of €10 million as part of the deal, with a potential €6 million in bonuses.
 On 31 July, he made his debut for PSG in a 4–0 win over Nantes in the Trophée des Champions.

+Loan to Bayer Leverkusen

+On 28 August 2024, Mukiele was loaned to Bayer Leverkusen for the season.

+Sunderland

+On 17 August 2025, Mukiele moved to the Premier League, signing a four-year contract with recently-promoted Sunderland for a £9.5 million fee, plus £2.5 million in add-ons.
+On 18th October 2025, he scored his first goal for Sunderland in a 2-0 win over Wolverhampton Wanderers.

 International career

 Mukiele received his first call up to the senior France squad for FIFA World Cup qualification in September 2021.
-He made his debut on 7 September 2021 in a match against Finland, a 2–0 home victory.
-He substituted Léo Dubois in the 67th minute.
+He made his debut on 7 September 2021 in a 2–0 home victory against Finland, coming on for Léo Dubois in the 67th minute.

+Personal life

+His younger brother Nordan Mukiele plays as a forward for Rennes.